-Horry-Georgetown Technical College created the Court Reporting programs to meet the severe shortage of court reporters across South Carolina, and the entire country.
-The College will be offering three online programs in court reporting: voice writing, stenography, and digital.
+Horry-Georgetown Technical College created a Court Reporting program to meet the severe shortage of court reporters across South Carolina, and the entire country.
+The College will be offering an online program in digital court reporting and digital court reporting with legal transcription.

 For more information about the Court Reporting program and to enroll, call (843) 477-2020.